Why You Should Set Goals for Budget

 As you set goals, you should make sure that you are thinking about both long-term and short-term financial goals.
 For example, saving for retirement should always be a priority in your budget.
 However, retirement is a long-term goal while establishing an emergency fund of at least $1,000 is a short-term goal that you can attempt.

 It's possible to work toward both short and long-term goals in a successful budget.
 In fact, these two things will give you peace of mind and allow you to make decisions about how you want to spend the rest of your money without worry.

 To Establish Your Priorities

 Some people are willing to live frugally because they take extensive vacations or because they want to be spending a lot more in a specific area in their lives.
-For example, I know people who live frugally so they can take extended vacations in Europe each year.
+For example, I know people who live frugal so they can take extended vacations in Europe each year.
 Another couple I know chooses not to eat out all year so they can afford nicer cars.

 Once you have your budget under control, you will be in a better position to ensure that your spending priorities match your life priorities.

 When you have children, your spending priorities will likely change.
 Plus, you'll need to determine how much to contribute to college each year.
 Another aspect you need to consider is the cost of your child's extracurriculars.
 Again your priorities for your family should match your spending priorities, and a budget will make it easier to check to see if everything is on the track it should be.

 Budgeting is a life-long commitment.
 The key to making it work is to continue to adapt it to your life.
 Finding a good budgeting system will make it easier to continue to budget throughout your life.
 As you grow older, your goals and priorities will change, and your budget should change with it.
 An annual financial planning session will let you evaluate your budget and make sure you are reaching those goals.